gamerhat18/cybrdise-blog-hugo/content/posts/about.md

 title = "About"
 date = "2021-01-1T13:00:00+05:30"
 author = "Pranav Kulkarni"
-authorTwitter = "gamerhat18" #do not include @
-cover = ""
+authorTwitter = "thegamerhat" #do not include @ cover = ""
-tags = ["Android", "Debloat"]
+tags = ["about]
-keywords = ["Android", "debloat"] description = "An easy guide for android-debloat project" showFullContent = false draft = false
+keywords = ["Discord", "telegram", "twitter", "github"] description = "Who am I and Why does this blog exist?" showFullContent = false draft = false
 +++